mikesmith1370/epics-mrf/docs/installing.md

 `MRF_DESCRIPTION_RECORD_TYPE` variable in `configure/CONFIG_SITE.local` to the
 name of the respective record type.

-### stringout

-This is the default option and works with all supported releases of EPICS Base.
-The only downside of this option is that description strings are limited to 39 characters.
-The CSS / BOY panels distributed with this device support will not work natively with this record type and have to be adjusted if you want to use the `stringout` record type (replacing referenced to `.VAL$` with `.VAL` and removing the `longString` option).

 ### lso

-When choosing the `lso` record, descriptions can have up to 255 characters.
+This is the default option and allows using descriptions with up to 255 characters.
 The downside is that the `lso` record is only supported by recent releases of EPICS Base and that there is a
 [bug in Autosave](https://github.com/epics-modules/autosave/pull/27) that prevents values from being restored correctly unless you apply a patch to Autosave.

 The CSS / BOY panels distributed with this device support will work with the `lso` record type without any modifications.

+### stringout

+The `stringout` record is supported by all releases of EPICS Base, but description strings are limited to 39 characters when using it.

+The CSS / BOY panels distributed with this device support will not work natively with this record type and have to be adjusted.
+This can be done either by setting the `mrf_description_pv_suffix` macro to `.VAL` when opening the main panel or by editing the main panel files (for each of the supported device types) and changing the default value of this macro accordingly.

 ### waveform